wetryingtodorock/getblock-docs/en/rpc-service/dot/json-rpc/dot_state_getChildReadProof.md

 ---
-title: dot:state_getChildReadProof \[POST\] {disallowed}
+title: state_getChildReadProof  {disallowed} - Polkadot
-description: Returns proof of storage for child key entries at a specific blockstate.
+description: Example code for the state_getChildReadProof  {disallowed} json-rpc method. Сomplete guide on how to use state_getChildReadProof  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters